General (United Kingdom)

-General (or full general to distinguish it from the lower general officer ranks) is the highest rank achievable by serving officers of the British Army.
-The rank can also be held by Royal Marines officers in tri-service posts, for example, General Sir Gordon Messenger the former Vice-Chief of the Defence Staff.
+General (or full general to distinguish it from the lower general officer ranks) is the highest rank achievable by serving officers of the British Army and the Royal Marines.
+The rank can also be held by Royal Marines officers in tri-service posts, for example, Generals Sir Gordon Messenger and Sir Gwyn Jenkins, former Vice-Chiefs of the Defence Staff.
 It ranks above lieutenant-general and, in the Army, is subordinate to the rank of field marshal, which is now only awarded as an honorary rank.
 The rank of general has a NATO-code of OF-9, and is a four-star rank.
 It is equivalent to a full admiral in the Royal Navy or an air chief marshal in the Royal Air Force.

-Officers holding the ranks of lieutenant-general and major-general may be generically considered to be generals.
+Officers holding the ranks of general, lieutenant-general and major-general are 'general officers' and may be addressed as 'general'.

 Insignia

-A general's insignia is a crossed sword and baton.
+A general officer's insignia is a crossed sword and baton.
 This appeared on its own for the now obsolete rank of brigadier-general.
 A major-general has a pip over this emblem; a lieutenant-general a crown instead of a pip; and a full general both a pip and a crown.
 The insignia for the highest rank, that of Field Marshal, consists of crossed batons within a wreath and surmounted by a crown.